 A key step in realizing this is by personalizing the experience for the logged-in visitor.
 Here are some ways to do that:

-• Use text variables within modules.
-These can be put to use for various purposes, from providing context on where the user is on the site, to showing space names and keys.
+- Use text variables within modules.
+These can be put to use for various purposes, like personally welcoming the user to the intranet.

 Recap: